Do you want to improve your retargeting on Facebook?

 Create a custom audience on Facebook by uploading the data (or you can just copy/paste it).

-Here is a nice video from Facebook of how to do it.
+Here is a nice video from Facebook about how to do it.
 It’s quite easy when you have a list of emails to be used.

 After you have created your custom audience, you can use it for retargeting by setting up a Facebook ad for this audience.
 Information on how to build and run an ad campaign on Facebook is beyond the scope of this post, but you can find plenty of information on how to do on the documentation provided by Facebook.